The Rise Of Dye Sublimation In Fashion Printing & Custom Apparel

-In the mid 90’s digital video starting becoming popular but was not taken seriously as a technology for creating movies.
-Directors would talk about how they would never shoot in digital.
+In the mid ’90s, digital video starting becoming popular but was not taken seriously as a technology for creating movies.
+Directors talked about how they would never shoot in digital.
 They didn’t want their movie to be shot in lower quality than they could shoot it on film.

 The same transformation is underway in the polyester textile/fashion industry with the emergence of digital imaging on fabric using dye sublimation.
 Polyester has been reborn and custom apparel printing emerged.

 The Introduction Of Dye Sublimation Printing On Fabric – Custom Clothing Printing